-DIVISION 135 - Cage Decoration
+DIVISION 139 - Cage Decoration and other Projects

 Cage decoration will be judged on 50% of required material (litter pan, food, water and cage enclosure.)
 The remaining 50% will be judged on originality and theme.
 Up to 3 cats may be brought in, however, there may only be one cat per cage.